The Cobra Snake in Ancient Egypt

 3. Protection and Power:

-Uraeus was believed to protect the pharaoh by spitting fire at their enemies, a manifestation of the goddess’s fiery eye.
-This protective aspect was crucial, especially in combat, where the pharaoh was often depicted wearing the Blue Crown adorned with the Uraeus.
+Ancient Egyptians believed Uraeus protected the pharaoh by spitting fire at their enemies, a manifestation of the goddess’s fiery eye.
+This protective aspect was crucial, especially in combat, where the pharaoh often wore the Blue Crown adorned with the Uraeus.

 4. Association with Other Deities: